jprusaki/fragmenter/README.md

 ### UMD module

-This version supports environments that don't require module loaders or a build step.
+This version supports environments that do not require module loaders or a build step.

 It can be linked via UNPKG or jsDelivr like this: